JoshuaKGoldberg/jquery-2-typescript-async-await-adapter/README.md

 Don't structure your code assuming `.then` callbacks are run synchronously.

 Because `.then` is synchronous, if an error is thrown synchronously in a `JQueryPromise`, any subsequent code (including `await`s) will not be run.
+That means you can't use `await` within `try` blocks on this adapter.
+Put the risky logic in a non-`async` function instead.

 ## Development